Azure-Samples/assistant-data-openai-python-promptflow/README.md

 python ./src/check_quota.py --subscription-id [SUBSCRIPTION_ID]
 ```

 > Note: this script is a tentative to help locating quota, but it might provide numbers that are not accurate.
-The [Azure OpenAI portal](https://oai.azure.com/) would be the source of truth.
+The [Azure OpenAI portal](https://oai.azure.com/) and our [docs of quota limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits) would be the source of truth.

 It will show a table of the regions where you have `gpt-35-turbo` available.